chronic ingrown toenail

 Preventing Chronic Ingrown Toenail in the Future

 Feet are busy!
-They need some TLC sometimes, and when they don’t get it, they can suffer in the long run.
-Take these steps and precautions to make sure your feet get the love they need.
+They sometimes need some TLC, and when they don’t get it, they can suffer in the long run.
+Hence, take these steps and precautions to ensure your feet get the love they need.

 Proper Hygiene and Trimming

 Before trimming nails and cuticles, try soaking your feet to soften the cuticle bed while loosening rough, dead skin.
 Use a loofah or cloth to wash your feet, removing dirt and dead skin.
-Allow to soak for about five minutes, then push the cuticle bed back but never so far that it bleeds because this can lead to infection.
+Allow the feet to soak for about five minutes, then push the cuticle bed back, but never so far that it bleeds, as this can lead to infection.

-Dry your feet and toes, then cut the nail straight across, instead of in a curved line to avoid chronic ingrown toenails.
+Dry your feet and toes, then cut the nail straight across instead of in a curved line to avoid chronic ingrown toenails.
 You can file rough edges down with an emery board.
-You should never allow your nails to overhang the toe, nor should they be cut back to the quick, staying between 1/16th to 1/8th of an inch long.
+It would be best if you never allowed your nails to overhang the toe, nor should they be cut back to the quick, staying between 1/16th to 1/8th of an inch long.

 Trauma or Repetitive Injury

-On this topic, please contact us or stop by one of our locations to set an appointment.
-We may have to take additional steps to ensure your health and wellbeing.
+Please contact us or stop by one of our locations to schedule an appointment regarding this topic.
+We may have to take additional steps to ensure your health and well-being.

 Genetic Predisposition and Hyperhidrosis

 Children have been known to inherit their ingrown nails from their parents.
-Another genetic condition is hyperhidrosis, the condition that causes profuse sweating in the palms and feet.
-In treating this condition, sufferers should wash daily with an antibacterial soap, apply an antifungal powder to clean, dry feet, and wear socks with natural fiber blends.
+Another genetic condition is hyperhidrosis, which causes profuse sweating in the palms and feet.
+To treat this condition, sufferers should wash daily with antibacterial soap, apply antifungal powder to clean and dry feet and wear socks with natural fiber blends.

 When Do You Need to Come See Us?

-Are you in need of foot doctors in Howell MI?
-In general, any pain, swelling, discoloration, infections, bad odors, or physical discomfort is a reason to come see a professional at Michigan Podiatry in Howell, MI.
+Are you in need of foot doctors in Howell, MI?
+Any pain, swelling, discoloration, infections, foul odors, or physical discomfort is a reason to see a professional at Michigan Podiatry in Howell, MI.
 So contact us today if you have nail issues.